-This exquisite wildflower wedding cake tutorial by Juliet Sear is from her fabulous new book, Botanical Baking (© David & Charles Publishing.
+The tutorial is by Juliet Sear from her fabulous book, Botanical Baking (© David & Charles Publishing.
 Published with permission).

 Juliet has been one of the UK’s leading sugar artists for well over a decade and her book perfectly captures the growing trend in natural style baking and cake decorating.

 It features so many unique and creative cake decorating projects using garden flowers and a variety of fruits, that are refreshingly quick and simple to re-create.

 Take it back to nature and add a bohemian vibe to your cake decorating with this fascinating new book for cake enthusiasts and those looking for a new direction for their cake decorating.

 According to Juliet: “This pretty wildflower wedding cake tutorial is so easy, as nature has done all the work!
 Adding gorgeous pressed flowers works really well on a flat iced cake, as they easily glue onto the surface.
 I’ve created a few edible butterflies to add some pretty drama – it looks like a real floral scene and would be perfect for a wedding.”